-Barb is our first GPS tagged turtle of 2020!
+Barb was our first GPS tagged turtle of 2020!
 Read more about the real Barb!
 Barb was first tagged (with flipper tag SPP088) at Sandy Point in 2012; this was her first nest as an adult turtle.
 She nested several times that year and was back in 2015 (with several more nests).
-This year, she first appeared on 28 April.
+In 2020, she first appeared on 28 April.
 The next time we saw her on 8 May, we gave her a GPS tag so we could follow her movements during the nesting season when she was not on the beach.

 Here are her nesting loops!
-She has been nesting about every 10 days or so.
-Sponsor Barb’s travels here!
+She nested about every 10 days or so.

 Loop ONE – begins and ends at Sandy Point National Wildlife Refuge.